GarySimons/One-Milestone-Project/README.md

 First testing with W3C threw up a problem with my use of Bootstrap buttons as anchor tags.
 I had to recreate them as an id, which worked.

+Another problem picked up was sizes of images on the HTML rather than CSS, which I fixed.

 ### Navigation bar